wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     (4) Subsection (2) does not prohibit a person from stating his or her willingness to practise a profession for the purposes of seeking employment if the person is, or would on obtaining that employment be, qualified to be registered as a health practitioner of that profession and to hold a current practising certificate as a health practitioner of that profession.

-    (5) Every person commits an offence punishable on summary conviction by a fine not exceeding $10,000 who contravenes this section.
+    (5) Every person commits an offence punishable on conviction by a fine not exceeding $10,000 who contravenes this section.

     Compare: 1995 No 95 ss 9(1), 10(1)

+    Section 7(5): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Health practitioners must not practise outside scope of practice